SciGno/gizmo/README.md

 Now for a more complex example.
 Let's say we want to create the query bellow.

-We want to create a vertex 'product' for for a particular user if it does not exist, then create an edge from the user to the product.
+We want to create a vertex 'product' for a particular user if it does not exist, then create an edge from the user to the product.
 But if the product exists, return the product vertex.
 ```groovy
 g.V().has('product', 'productName', 'camera').fold().
 coalesce(